 Recently, two-dimensional electron gas (2DEG) has attracted great attention due to the observation of 2DEG at various heteroepitaxial perovskite oxide interfaces.
-Typically, epitaxial LaAlO3/single-crystal SrTiO3 (LAO/STO) heterostructure shows high density of electrons (~1013-1014 cm-2) confined at the oxide interface, where the density is about ~100 times higher than those of a typical semiconductor interface (~1011-1012 cm-2).
+Typically, epitaxial LaAlO3/single-crystal SrTiO3 (LAO/STO) heterostructure shows high density of electrons (~10-10 cm-2) confined at the oxide interface, where the density is about ~100 times higher than those of a typical semiconductor interface (~10-10 cm-2).
 Despite its high electrical performance, process schemes are not suitable for practical device applications because of their high cost in the production of the oxide single crystal and epitaxial layer.
-Although the formation of 2DEG using γ -Al2O3 and amorphous LAO with Al2O3 over-layers on STO substrate was demonstrated recently, single crystalline STO substrates are still required.
+Although the formation of 2DEG using $\gamma$ -Al2O3 and amorphous LAO with Al2O3 over-layers on STO substrate was demonstrated recently, single crystalline STO substrates are still required.
 Therefore, 2DEG at an oxide interface has not been realized via a mass-production compatible thin film deposition process, in contrast to 2DEG at the semiconductor interfaces.

 In this work, we demonstrate a realization of 2DEG at the interface in an extremely thin film (< ~10 nm) heterostructure comprised of two binary oxide stacks of Al2O3/TiO2 via atomic layer deposition (ALD) on a SiO2/Si substrate without using an oxide single crystal or epitaxial substrate.
-The Al2O3/TiO2 heterostructure was composed of a few nm-thick amorphous Al2O3 over-layer and poly-crystalline anatase-TiO $2$ bottom layer.
+The Al2O3/TiO2 heterostructure was composed of a few nm-thick amorphous Al2O3 over-layer and poly-crystalline anatase-TiO2 bottom layer.
 We achieved high electron density (~1013-1014 cm-2) and mobility (~4 cm2/V·s) in the 2DEG at the interface of ultrathin Al2O3/TIO2 heterostructures, comparable to those obtained from epitaxial oxide heterostructures.
-More importantly, we demonstrate a new type of field-effect transistors (FETs) using AI_2O_3/TIO_2 heterostructures with a high on-current (I{on} , > 12 A/m), high on/off current ratio ($I{on}/I{off} > ~10^8$), low off current (I{off} , ~10-8 A/m), and low sub-threshold swing (SS, ~100 mV/dec.), which outperforms the oxide heterostructurebased FETs reported so far.
-Ultrathin (< ~7 nm) TiO2 bottom layer in the proposed Al2O3/TiO2 heterostructure prone to be fully depleted, allows an extremely low Ioff, high Ion/Ioff ratio and low SS with maintaining high Ion via 2DEG channel with a high carrier density at the interface.
-The proposed newtype devices would provide a great opportunity for practical applications and mass-production of 2DEG devices, allowing a multi-level three-dimensional (3D) integration scheme.
+More importantly, we demonstrate a new type of field-effect transistors (FETs) using $Al_2O_3/TIO_2$ heterostructures with a high on-current ( $I{on}$ , > 12 A/m), high on/off current ratio ( $I{on}/I{off} > \sim 10^8$ ), low off current ( $I{off}, \sim 10^{-8}$ A/m), and low sub-threshold swing (SS, ~100 mV/dec.), which outperforms the oxide heterostructure-based FETs reported so far.
+Ultrathin (< ~7 nm) TiO2 bottom layer in the proposed Al2O3/TiO2 heterostructure prone to be fully depleted, allows an extremely low $I{off}$ , high $I{on}/I{off}$ ratio and low SS with maintaining high Ion via 2DEG channel with a high carrier density at the interface.
+The proposed new-type devices would provide a great opportunity for practical applications and mass-production of 2DEG devices, allowing a multi-level three-dimensional (3D) integration scheme.
 The detailed experimental results including new materials systems will be presented.

-5:00pm NS+ALE-TuA15 Increased WS2 Crystal Grain Size by Controlling the Nucleation Behavior during Plasma Enhanced Atomic Layer Deposition, Benjamin Groven, A. Nalin Mehta, KU Leuven, Belgium; H. Bender, J. Meersschaut, T. Nuytten, T. Conard, A. Franquet, W. Vandervorst, M. Heyns, M. Caymax, I. Radu, A. Delabie, IMEC, Belgium
+5:00pm NS+ALE-TuA15 Increased WS2 Crystal Grain Size by Controlling the Nucleation Behavior during Plasma Enhanced Atomic Layer Deposition, Benjamin Groven, A. Nalin Mehta, KU Leuven, Belgium; H. Bender, J. Meersschaut, T. Nuytten, T. Conard, A. Franquet, W. Vandervorst, M. Heyns, M. Caymax, I. Radu, A. Delabie, IMEC, Belgium end-of-line (BEOL) [1].

-Two-dimensional (2D) transition metal dichalcogenides such as molybdenum and tungsten disulfide (MOS_2 , WS_2) emerge as semiconducting three-atom-thick layers that are widely applicable, for example as the complement of Si in ultra-scaled nanoelectronic devices at the backend-of-line (BEOL) [1].
 To exploit the potential of 2D layers in BEOL structures, they need to be grown using manufacturable deposition techniques in a highly crystalline structure with control over the orientation of the basal plane at low deposition temperatures (< 450°C).